georgigospodinov/Utility/README.md

 This function checks if the contents have been updated between activation periods.
 The period between flushes is 5 seconds (5000ms).
 Calling `Logger.close()` tells the thread to stop, which will happen at the end of the next period.

+### Props
+This class enables reading of properties files.
+Use `Props.load(String filename)` to load properties from a file called "filename".
+This can be absolute or relative path.
+Use `Props.load()` to load properties from the default filename "default.props".
+The Props class uses a HashMap to store all the loaded properties.
+Loads are cumulative.
+That is to say, loading multiple files will cause the Props class to store all properties.
+Furthermore, if multiple loaded properties files contain the same key, only the latest value will be kept.
+Use `Props.clear()` to remove all key-value entries.
+The class provides a `Props.get(String property)` method to retrieve the value associated with a property
+and a `Props.size()` method to retrieve the number of properties currently loaded.